📖 Documentation

 Roles the Bot Creates

-During auto-setup, the bot creates (or expects) these roles in your server: @Verified — assigned after passing verification, grants access to main channels; @Unverified — assigned on join, sees only the verify channel; @Suspended — used by mods to restrict a member without banning; @Alternate Account — auto-assigned when alt detection fires.
+During auto-setup, the bot creates (or expects) these roles in your server: @Verified — assigned after passing verification, grants access to main channels; @Unverified — assigned on join, sees only the verify channel; @Permanently Banned — used by mods to restrict a member and send them to the #permanently-banned appeal channel; @Alternate Account — auto-assigned when alt detection fires.
 Role hierarchy matters — the bot must be above all of these roles to assign/remove them.

 Channels the Bot Uses